rylv/rylv-metrics/README.md

 ### Histogram

-Records distribution of values with configurable precision:
+Records distribution of values with configurable precision and percentiles:

 ```rust
 histogram!(collector, "response.time", 150, "service:api");
 ```

+You can configure per-metric or default histogram behavior with `HistogramConfig` (significant figures, percentile list, and base metric toggles).

 ### Counter